 GSL Climate Data

-In the graph below, litter makes up 60-70% of uplands cover in each pasture.
+In the graph below, litter makes up 57-81% of uplands cover in each pasture, differing slightly by year.
 This amount of litter is beneficial to overall pasture health, acting as a protective mulch for live native plants.
-Bare ground is less than 20% of the upland cover in each pasture, indicating that erosion is currently not an issue.
-Basal live vegetation, or rooted plants, made up 15-20% of the percent cover on the uplands of the study pastures in 2019.
+Bare ground is less than 27% of the upland cover in each pasture, indicating that erosion is currently not an issue.
+Basal live vegetation, or rooted plants, made up 18-20% of the percent cover on the uplands of the study pastures over the two years.

-The graphs below highlight the most productive species on the upland dunes and slopes in monitored pastures at GSL in 2019.
-Here we see stiff sunflower, little bluestem, needle grasses, and switchgrass were the big players in terms of production.
+The graphs below highlight the most productive species on the upland dunes and slopes in monitored pastures at GSL in 2019 and 2020.
+Here we see stiff sunflower, little bluestem, and switchgrass were the big players in terms of production.

 Below is a list of plants found in the study pastures that had <5% frequency of occurrence or <1% dry weight rank in our 2019 monitoring on upland dunes and slopes at GSL.